wongsakorn-orm/n8n-nodes-ezyhr/README.md

 ### AI Autonomous Mode

-Use this mode for complex, intelligent operations:
+Ideal for complex, intelligent operations:

 \`\`\`json
 {
 "mode": "autonomous",
-"aiInstruction": "Get all employees in the IT department who have pending leave requests", "contextData": {
+"aiInstruction": "Get all active employees in the IT department who have pending leave requests this month", "contextData": {
 "department": "IT",
-"includeRequests": true
+"includeRequests": true,
+"timeframe": "current_month"
 }
 }
 \`\`\`

 ## AI Autonomous Mode

-The AI Autonomous mode is designed to understand natural language instructions and execute complex workflows:
+The AI Autonomous mode provides sophisticated natural language processing for complex HR workflows:

-### Supported Instructions:
+### Advanced Supported Instructions:

+#### Employee Management:

-- **Employee Queries**: "Get all employees in the marketing department"
+- "Find all employees in the marketing department hired after 2023"
+- "Get active staff members with pending training requirements"
+- "Search for employees with specific skills or certifications"

+#### Leave & Request Management:

-- **Leave Management**: "Create a leave request for John Doe from March 1-5"
+- "Create a 5-day leave request for John Doe from March 1-5"
+- "Approve all pending leave requests for the IT department"
-- **Overtime Tracking**: "Submit 8 hours of overtime for employee ID 123"
+- "Submit 8 hours of overtime for employee ID 123 for last Friday"
+- "Get all rejected requests from this quarter"

+#### Analytics & Reporting:

+- "Generate monthly HR dashboard report with leave statistics"
-- **Data Analysis**: "Show me all pending requests for this month"
+- "Show me department-wise absence trends for this year"
+- "Get sick leave patterns for the last 6 months"

+#### Bulk Operations:

-- **Bulk Operations**: "Update all employees in sales department with new manager"
+- "Update all employees in sales department with new manager"
+- "Enroll all IT staff in the new security training course"
+- "Import leave requests from the uploaded CSV file"

 ### How It Works:

-1. **Instruction Analysis**: The AI parses your natural language instruction
+1. **Advanced Instruction Analysis**: AI parses complex natural language instructions
-2. **Action Planning**: Creates a sequence of API calls needed to fulfill the request
+2. **Multi-Step Action Planning**: Creates optimized sequences of API calls
+3. **Context-Aware Processing**: Maintains context across related operations
-3. **Permission Checking**: Verifies you have permission for each planned action
+4. **Permission Validation**: Verifies authorization for each planned action
-4. **Execution**: Executes the actions in the optimal order
+5. **Intelligent Execution**: Executes actions in the optimal order
-5. **Result Compilation**: Combines results into a comprehensive response
+6. **Comprehensive Result Compilation**: Combines results with detailed summaries

-### Example Workflows:
+### Example Complex Workflows:

-**Complex Employee Search:**
+**Comprehensive Employee Onboarding:**
 \`\`\`
-Instruction: "Find all active employees in IT department hired after 2023 with pending training"
+Instruction: "Set up new employee John Smith in IT department with standard training enrollment" AI Actions:
-Result: Multi-step process that:

-1. Filters employees by department and hire date
-2. Checks employment status
-3. Cross-references with training records
-4. Returns consolidated results
+1. Create employee profile
+2. Assign to IT department
+3. Set up user account
+4. Enroll in mandatory training courses
+5. Generate onboarding checklist
    \`\`\`

-**Leave Request Processing:**
+**Monthly HR Analytics:**
 \`\`\`
-Instruction: "Create leave requests for all team leads for the holiday period"
-Result: Batch operation that:

-1. Identifies team leads
+Instruction: "Prepare comprehensive monthly HR report for management" AI Actions:

+1. Get employee count by department
-2. Creates individual leave requests
+2. Calculate leave utilization rates
-3. Handles any permission or validation errors
-4. Provides summary of successful/failed requests
+3. Analyze overtime trends
+4. Check training completion rates
+5. Generate executive summary
    \`\`\`

+## API Coverage

+This node provides **complete coverage** of the EzyHR API, including:

+### Core HR Functions:

+- ✅ Employee lifecycle management (hire to retire)
+- ✅ Leave and absence management
+- ✅ Overtime and time tracking
+- ✅ Performance and training management
+- ✅ Department and organizational structure
+- ✅ User account and permission management

+### Advanced Features:

+- ✅ Bulk data import/export operations
+- ✅ Advanced reporting and analytics
+- ✅ Multi-tenant account switching
+- ✅ Configuration and system settings
+- ✅ License and compliance management
+- ✅ Audit trails and permission checking

+### Integration Capabilities:

+- ✅ Real-time data synchronization
+- ✅ Webhook support for event-driven workflows
+- ✅ Batch processing for large datasets
+- ✅ Error handling and retry mechanisms
+- ✅ Comprehensive logging and monitoring

 ## Permission System

-The node includes robust permission checking to ensure security:
+The node includes enterprise-grade permission checking:

 ### Permission Levels: